erizov/Professor/semester_01/lecture_02_efficient_sorting/quick_sort/school.en.md

 ## 📋 Quick Summary

-- **Purpose:** Quick Sort: Repeatedly compares and rearranges elements until the list is sorted, like organizing items in order.
+- **Purpose:** Quick Sort arranges elements in a specific order (ascending or descending) by comparing and rearranging elements.
-- **Complexity:** O(n log n)
+- **Complexity:** Varies time, Varies space
 - **Category:** Sorting
-- **Key Idea:** Divide and conquer: pick a pivot, partition around it, then recursively sort the partitions.

-Quick Sort: Repeatedly compares and rearranges elements until the list is sorted, like organizing items in order.

-Divide and conquer: pick a pivot, partition around it, then recursively sort the partitions.

-**QUICK** = Quickly Use Index, Compare & Keep.
-Like organizing a deck of cards by picking a card and sorting others around it.

-This algorithm works by processing data systematically to achieve its goal.
-It's part of the **Sorting** category of algorithms.
+- **Key Idea:** Uses comparison-based or distribution-based strategy to organize elements efficiently.

 > **Note**: Mermaid diagrams are rendered automatically on GitHub.
 For local viewing, use a Mermaid-compatible Markdown viewer.

+The algorithm works by applying systematic transformations to input data based on Sorting principles.

+**QUICK_SORT** = Remember: Understand the problem → Apply Sorting principles → Process systematically → Verify results

 ## Algorithm Complexity